paul-rogers/druid/integration-tests-ex/docs/tests.md

 ## Custom Configuration

-There are times when a test needs additional Guice modules beyond what the 1Initializer` provides.
+There are times when a test needs additional Guice modules beyond what the `Initializer` provides.
 In such cases, you can add a method to customize configuration.

 ### Guice Modules